KabC03/-ABANDONED-JankC-compiler/Documentation/JankC.md

-    - Declare "hello" as a pointer to an array of 5 integer elements
+    - Declare "hello" as a pointer to an array of 5 long integer elements

-            int, hello, @ | =  [5];
+            int, long, hello, @ | =  [5];

-    - Declare "hi" as a long float of value 222.43 + the variable x
+    - Declare "hi" as a long float of value 222.43 + the variable x + the array y at index z + 2

             float, hi, long | = 222.43 + x + y[z + 2];